filamentgroup/loadCSS/README.md

 ## Usage

-Place `loadCSS` function inline in the `head` of your page, then call it by passing it a stylesheet URL.
+Place the [`loadCSS` function](https://github.com/filamentgroup/loadCSS/blob/master/loadCSS.js) inline in the `head` of your page, then call it by passing it a stylesheet URL.

 ``` html
 <script>